nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Acknowledgements

 * This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org)
-* The logo used makes use of the [Dog icons created by Flat Icons - Flaticon] (https://www.flaticon.com/free-icons/dog)
+* The logo used references the [Dog icons created by Flat Icons - Flaticon](https://www.flaticon.com/free-icons/dog)

 [Return to Table of Contents](#table-of-contents)